 Even if you aren’t in a formal management position yet, leadership skills are highly valuable in the office—whether you’re leading a project or just want to set a positive tone on your team.

-A report from the World Economic Forum (WEF), The Future of Jobs, surfaced numerous skills that employers will be actively seeking by the year 2020.
+A report from the World Economic Forum (WEF), The Future of Jobs, surfaced numerous skills that employers were actively seeking in the year 2020.
 You guessed it—leadership (cited as “people management” in the report) was one of them.
 According to the report, this includes identifying the best people for jobs, motivating them, and developing them in their careers.

 But, even if you won’t be spearheading a team, honing your leadership abilities is still important, as those competencies will make you that much more confident in whatever role you’re in.

 Eager to kick your leadership skills up a notch?
-Check out this helpful course all about team leadership.
+Our course on team leadership may be just the thing you need.

 I know what you’re thinking now: “Sales?
 I’m not a salesperson!
 So, why would I ever need this skill?”